-Footfall into the Market Hall hasn't recovered since the end of covid restrictions and occupancy remains lower than the pre-Covid period.
+Footfall into the Market Hall hasn't recovered since the end of covid restrictions and occupancy is currently around 60%, lower than the pre-Covid period of 85-90%.
 The markets run at an operational loss and therefore are an ongoing cost the Council.

 The Council's Investment Plan for the UK Shared Prosperity Fund includes a 'Markets and town centres promotion and coordination' project.
 Its aim is the 'Promotion of Teignbridge towns and villages to help increase visitor and footfall numbers'.
+A budget of £286,000 is allocated to this project.